 Online tobacco sales

 The online sale of tobacco and electronic cigarettes is permitted.
-You can publish an overview of tobacco products (with or without logos) and a price list on your website, but the information must be neutral.
-From 1 January 2021, you may not publish any visual depiction of the tobacco products you sell under the ban on displaying tobacco products (in Dutch).
+You can publish an overview of tobacco products in text only and a price list on your website.
+The information must be neutral (in Dutch).
+You may not publish any visual depiction of the tobacco products you sell under the ban on displaying tobacco products (in Dutch).
 When delivering tobacco products you are obliged to verify the recipient's age.

 In the Netherlands you need to pay excise duties (accijns) on tobacco products.
 Manufacturers, traders and importers have to pay excise duties to the Dutch Tax and Customs Administration (Belastingdienst).
 The excise duties are incorporated in the price paid by the consumer.
 You can find the tariffs on the Tax and Customs Administration’s website (in Dutch).
 You must file excise duty and consumer tax with the Tax and Customs Administration.

 Inspection and fines

 The Netherlands Food and Consumer Product Safety Authority (NVWA) performs inspections to check if you abide by the rules.
 They will do this for instance by having a young buyer visit your shop.
 If you fail to verify their age on making a sale, you will get a fine or a ban from selling tobacco products.